August-Bolter/SWEN303-Project/Scenarios Explanation.md

 6. Edit Course (Personas Involved: Sarah)

-This use-case describes how instructors edit courses (that they have made)
+This use-case describes how instructors edit their courses

 7. View Question/Quiz (Personas Involved: Sally, Liam and Veronica)

-This use-case describes how a question/quiz is loaded for instructors/students to view
+This use-case describes how a question/quiz is displayed for instructors/students to view

 8. View leaderboards (with badges) (Personas Involved: Sally, Liam, Sarah and Veronica)

 This use-case describes how the leaderboards/badges are displayed for instructors/students to view

 ##### How we merged our use-cases
-First, we assigned every team member to read their own and all other team members use-cases, to select the most important ones which they should then put in their own document.
+First, we assigned every team member to read their own and all other team members use-cases and to select the most important ones which they should then put in their own document.
 We created an issue for this in Gitlab and all team members were assigned to it.
 Then in our next Zoom meeting we went over each others documents, comparing them and looking for similarities.
-In our final selection of use-cases we included every use-case that was in more than one document and we included some use-cases that was only in one document if we agreed that they were important (e.g. Edit Course was only in Ahad and George use-cases document).
+In our final selection of use-cases we included every use-case that was in more than one document and we included some use-cases that was only in one document if we agreed that they were important (e.g. Edit Course use-case was only in Ahad and George use-cases document).

 Merging personas assigned to use-cases:
 After determining our final use-cases we had to merge the roles assigned for these use-cases since we had different roles for the same use-case.
 For example, I assigned only students to create, edit and view questions/quizzes but Justina and Daniel also assigned instructors (lecturers) to this.
-We discussed and resolved every role conflict our use-cases had resulting in a final list of use-cases with personas/roles associated with each one.
+We discussed and resolved every role conflict our use-cases had resulting in a list of use-cases with personas/roles associated with each one.

 Merging use-case rankings:
 Finally, we had to merge the use-case rankings.
-Only Justina and Daniel's most important use-cases document was ranked so for myself and (Ahad and George's) most important use-cases I obtained the ranking of them from our assignment documents.
+None of our most important use-cases documents were ranked so I obtained the ranking of the use-cases from our assignment documents.
 I then averaged all our rankings for each use-case and sorted the use-cases from highest average ranking to lowest average ranking.
-How I calculated the rankings can be seen below
+How I calculated the rankings can be seen below.

 **Ranking calculations:**